 Something worked in that college education.

-But the amount of effort and fraud that went into this, I mean, to literally photoshop a picture of your kid playing a sport they never played, and then they get chosen, and there are limited amounts of slots available for those particular sports crew and and soccer in this particular case, volleyball in another particular case, then that does mean that someone else that maybe was, you know, on the edge.
+But the amount of effort and fraud that went into this, I mean, to literally photoshop a picture of your kid playing a sport they never played, and then they get chosen and there are limited amounts of slots available for those particular sports, crew and soccer in this particular case, volleyball in another particular case, then that does mean that someone else that maybe was, you know, on the edge.

-The great thing is for all of these kids, and I you know, I would advise this to any parent, you know, it didn't matter if you were ranked um, you know, uh one through a hundred, uh, you know, in your section.
+The great thing is for all of these kids, and I would advise this to any parent, it didn't matter if you were ranked one through 100 in your section.

-All those hundred kids for the most, or at least the top 60 in every section, is gonna get into a college, uh a better college because of the whatever sport they're playing.
+All those 100 kids for the most part, at least the top 60 in every section, is going to get into a college, a better college because of whatever sport they're playing.

 Because I've seen it over and over again.

-You know, if you have a kid that's ranked in the top five in the in your division and is a nationally ranked player, then it the odds are even better.
+You know, if you have a kid that's ranked in the top five in your division and is a nationally ranked player, then the odds are even better.

 You can literally, you know, follow a kid's career.